isadounikau/phrase-client/README.md

 ## What is this?
 This projects contain client to handle the API from [PhraseApp API v2](http://docs.phraseapp.com/api/v2/).
-It's supposed to expose Phrase Core within the kotlin world.
+It's supposed to expose Phrase Core within the Java/Kotlin world.

 ## How to use it